Skip to main content

 Configure the service worker path

-Shopify does not allow serving files from the site root, so you must tell OneSignal where Vendo serves the service worker file.In OneSignal, go to Settings > Push & In-App > Web Settings, scroll to Advanced Push Settings, and configure:
+Shopify does not allow serving files from the site root, so you must tell OneSignal where Vendo serves the service worker file.In OneSignal, go to Settings > Push & In-App > Web Settings, scroll to Advanced Push Settings, and toggle on Customize service worker paths and filenames, then configure:

 SettingValue